-As you edge closer to that dream life overseas, there are critical issues to consider.
+As you edge closer to your dream retirement, there are critical issues to consider.

-Still, you'll need to think deliberately about your healthcare needs.
+Still, your healthcare needs should be one of your top priorities.
 Sure, you'll likely find really excellent, comprehensive (and best of all, extremely affordable), healthcare plans in your new community overseas.
 And in many cases, you'll find healthcare costs so low that you can cover them out-of-pocket.

 Even so, if you are a U.S. citizen, there is one important safety net you should not overlook.
 This applies even if you are already enrolled in Medicare.

 And that's Medicare.
-Besides, if you've paid into Social Security over the years, you've likely already paid for this healthcare coverage and many of its primary benefits are free for you.
+(This applies even if you are already enrolled.)
+If you've paid into Social Security over the years, you've likely already paid for this healthcare coverage and many of its primary benefits are free for you.

 I'm Dan Prescher, for International Living.

-I just turned 65 myself—the age to qualify for Medicare—and I know for sure there's much we need to understand about our Medicare benefits.
-There's the free Part A, premium Part B, and then there are all kinds of supplemental/ancillary plans you can pick and choose from to increase the robustness of your coverage.
+Not too long ago I turned 65 myself—the age to qualify for Medicare—and I know for sure there's much we need to understand about our Medicare benefits.
+There's the free Part A, and then there are all kinds of supplemental plans you can pick and choose from to increase the robustness of your coverage.